awsdocs/aws-systems-manager-user-guide/doc_source/security-hub-integration.md

 ### Latency for sending findings<a name="securityhub-integration-finding-latency"></a>

-When Patch Manager creates a new finding, it is usually sent to Security Hub within a few seconds to 2 hours\.
+When Patch Manager creates a new finding, it's usually sent to Security Hub within a few seconds to 2 hours\.
 The speed depends on the traffic in the AWS Region being processed at that time\.

-### Retrying when Security Hub is not available<a name="securityhub-integration-retry-send"></a>
+### Retrying when Security Hub isn't available<a name="securityhub-integration-retry-send"></a>

 If there is a service outage, an AWS Lambda function is run to put the messages back into the main queue after the service is running again\.
 After the messages are in the main queue, the retry is automatic\.

-If Security Hub is not available, Patch Manager retries sending the findings until they are received\.
+If Security Hub isn't available, Patch Manager retries sending the findings until they are received\.

 ### Updating existing findings in Security Hub<a name="securityhub-integration-finding-updates"></a>

-Patch Manager does not update a finding after it sends the finding to Security Hub\.
+Patch Manager doesn't update a finding after it sends the finding to Security Hub\.

 Any additional patching operations on `AwsEc2Instance` resource types before the instance has been brought to compliance standards result in new findings being sent to Security Hub\.